amquinte99/quintero-portfolio/critique-by-design.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Makeover Monday for Reliable Cars!
-Text here...

-_For each step below, you should document your progress as you move forward.
-In terms of tone, think of the writeup as though you're keeping journal of your step-by-step process.
-You should include a any insights you gained from the critique method, and what it led you to think about when considering the redesign.
-You should talk about how you moved next to the sketches, and any insights you gleaned from your user feedback.
-Document what you changed based on the user feedback in your redesign.
-Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently._

-_You can include screenshots, sketches or other artifacts with your narrative to help tell the story of how you moved through the process.
-Again, make sure to avoid including any personally identifying information about your interviewees (don't list full names, etc.).
-While this template serves as a guide, make sure to reference the assignment writeup on Canvas for the official guidance.
-This template does not include all guidance mentioned on the assignment page._

 ## Step one: the visualization
 ![Makeover Monday Pick](Most-Dependable-Car-Brands-in-the-US_Web.jpg)